Slice Emittance Preservation and Focus Control in a Passive Plasma Lens

 The lower-density regime would also be advantageous for witness bunch capture after a PWFA, as the larger wake could allow the more divergent, energy-depleted driver tail to contribute to wake excitation.
 As the driver is not needed downstream of a PBA, a capturing PPL could be optimized predominantly for the witness bunch.
 For a PWFA-based collider, the large differences in particle energy between the driver and witness may be difficult to manage when focusing into the PWFA stages, while for FEL-type energy boosters, the driver and witness particle energies would be more similar.

 In summary, we have for the first time experimentally demonstrated slice-emittance preservation in a PPL, the tunability of the waist parameters, and reduced aberration compared to focusing using quadrupole magnets.
 While emittance growth was observed for part of the data, the sources were identified and can be mitigated.
 A low-density PPL has been shown to have clear advantages as a focusing section for matching into a PWFA stage.
-These findings represent a critical step toward compact, beam-quality-preserving optics in novel accelerators.
+Shown compatibility with beams three orders of magnitude brighter than previous work \cite{lindstrom_2018_PRL} marks these findings as a critical step toward compact, beam-quality-preserving optics in novel accelerators.

-\paragraph{Author Contributions} See https://credit.niso.org/.
-JBS and RD conceived the experiment.
+\paragraph{Author contributions} JBS and RD conceived the experiment.
 JBS, LB, AK, and SS performed the experiment, with help from JB, PGC, GL, FP, and SW.
 MH and HJ performed the plasma density measurements.
 JBS developed the experiment methodology, analyzed the experimental data, produced all figures, and wrote the manuscript.
 JBS performed the PIC simulations and analyzed the results, with help from LB and SS.
 RD and JW supervised the project and the personnel.
 All authors discussed the results in the paper.